Online course details

 - MSc / PG Dip Ergonomics and Human Factors (Behaviour Change)

 Modules can be studied individually for your CPD

-We’ve designed our modules, all at level 7, to be studied as part of this Masters award, or they can be completed as a short standalone course.
+If you decide that a full Masters is not what you’re looking for just yet, we’ve designed our online Ergonomics and Human Factors modules, all at level 7, so that they can be completed as a short standalone course.
 Delivered over a 10-week term, you’ll study with the full course cohort and achieve a Certificate of Credit on successful completion of the module.
-So, if you are looking to build your CPD and are not yet ready to commit to a full PG Cert or Masters course, then a 20 credit module is an ideal alternative to support your professional development.
+So, if you are looking to build your CPD or expand your knowledge of ergonomics and human factors, then a 20 credit module is an ideal alternative.

 The Postgraduate Certificate (PG Cert) in Ergonomics and Human Factors comprise three core 20-credit modules, totalling 60 credits at level 7.

 We will advise you of your study plan when you are invited to enrol.

 Please note that our modules are subject to change - we review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.

 This course introduces key Ergonomics and Human Factors theory and debates and it is designed to transition you between the theoretical knowledge, research evidence and application in practice.
 With a mix of group work and self-supported study, the course entails a wide range of study materials, interactive activities, reading, reflection and assessments.